 What is Diphtheria?

-The symptoms usually start with a mild fever, sore throat, problems swallowing, generally feeling unwell (malaise) and a loss of appetite.
-After about 2 -3 days a firm, fleshy, grey and sticky coating develops in the throat; it will bleed if an attempt is made to remove it.
-If left untreated more serious problems occur including suffocation, heart & kidney damage and severe nerve damage.
+The appearance of symptoms follows an incubation period of 2–5 days (range 1–10 days), beginning with malaise, loss of appetite, mild fever, swollen glands in the neck (bull neck) and a sore throat which makes breathing and swallowing difficult.
+After about 2 -3 days a firm, fleshy, grey coating (pseudomembrane) develops in the throat and nasal tissues, potentially blocking the airways - it will bleed if an attempt is made to remove it.
+If left untreated people with diphtheria have a high risk of suffocation, heart & kidney injury and severe nerve damage.

 Where is it found?

 Diphtheria is endemic in many countries of Asia, South Pacific, Middle East, Eastern Europe, Haiti and Dominican Republic and outbreaks continue to occur in these regions.
 Cutaneous diphtheria is found most commonly in tropical countries.